If you love chocolate, you’ll want to make this Molten Chocolate Lava Cake! Gorgeous ooey gooey chocolate heaven is just minutes away!

 Inverting the cake onto the plate can be the trickiest part!
 Here are some tips for easy removal:

 - Use a tongs with rubber grip.
 If your tongs do not have a rubber grip, wrap rubber bands around the ends.
-If you do not have a tongs, make sure you use something with oven safe grip (rubber) to handle the ramekins.
+If you do not have tongs, make sure you use something with oven-safe grip (rubber) to handle the ramekins.